The best kitchen gadgets from every decade

 1990s: George Foreman’s Lean Mean Fat-Reducing Grilling Machine

-From heavyweight superstar to grill-master, George Foreman launched his Lean Mean Grilling Machine in the mid-1990s.
-The countertop grill was sleek and easy-to-use, and the promise that it ousted fat tapped into the psyche of the health-conscious Nineties cook.
-Foreman's slogan – "it's so good I put my name on it" – became as famous as the cult product itself, too.
-He's pictured here promoting the product at Macy's in 1998.
+From heavyweight superstar to grill master, George Foreman launched his Lean Mean Fat-Reducing Grilling Machine in the mid-1990s.
+The countertop grill was sleek and easy to use, and the promise of ousted fat tapped into the psyche of the health-conscious 1990s cook.
+Foreman's slogan – "It's so good I put my name on it" – became as famous as the cult product itself.

 In the early 1990s, an appetite for barista-quality home brews was growing and one man took it upon himself to make it possible.
-John Sylvan, co-founder of Keurig, introduced the first "K-Cup" coffee pods and brewing systems in the late Nineties, and American coffee-lovers haven't looked back since.
-Across the pond, the popularity of Nespresso coffee-capsule machines, patented back in the 1970s, was burgeoning too.
+John Sylvan, co-founder of Keurig, introduced the first K-Cup coffee pods and brewing systems in the 1990s, and American coffee lovers haven't looked back since.
+Across the pond, the popularity of Nespresso coffee-capsule machines, patented in the 1970s but not released until the 1990s, was burgeoning too.

-The steamer was another kitchen gadget that sated Britain and America's appetite for uber-healthy meals in the Noughties.
-Electric steamers weren't new to the shelves, but they flew off them in the 2000s, with celebs and articles waxing lyrical about the benefits of steaming rather than boiling veg: steaming is thought to retain more nutrients than other methods of cooking, and it remains popular today.
+The steamer is a cooking technique that's been employed for thousands of years, but the advent of electricity brought the electric steamer into modern kitchens in the 1950s.
+But it truly came into its own when it sated Britain and America's appetite for uber-healthy meals in the 2000s.
+Anybody who was anybody was waxing lyrical about the benefits of steaming rather than boiling veg: steaming is thought to retain more nutrients than other methods of cooking.
+The gadget remains popular today.

 2000s: sous vide

 Sometimes referred to as boil-in-the-bag, the sous vide (pronounced sue-veed) cooks vacuum-sealed bags of food in temperature-controlled water.
-A gentle and precise way of enhancing flavours and ensuring tender meat, the method has been used by high-end restaurant chefs for decades, but domestic appliances became popular in the 2000s.
-Credit for popularising the method is generally given to famed chef Thomas Keller, whose 2008 book Under Pressure: Cooking Sous Vide showed Noughties cooks the ropes.
+A gentle and precise way of enhancing flavours and ensuring tender meat, the method has been used by high-end restaurant chefs since 1974.
+But domestic sous vide appliances only became available in 2009.
+Credit for popularising the method is generally given to famed chef Thomas Keller, whose 2008 book, Under Pressure: Cooking Sous Vide, showed 2000s cooks the ropes.

 Olga Miltsova/Shutterstock